 Mediating College Education Expenses & Divorce

-Harry unilaterally reduced his child support payments to Irene on the day Joe turned 21.
-Irene’s divorce lawyer is pursuing a contempt action against Harry.
+When Joe turned 21, Harry unilaterally reduced his child support payments to Irene.
+In response, Irene’s attorney has initiated a contempt action against Harry.

 Judicial Discretion